SEPTEMBER 15 - 19

 Rokafella and Ryan K. Johnson - FREE

 6 pm in The Glade

-Join for an intimate but rousing night in The Glade when musician, entrepreneur, and breakdancing pioneer Rokafella and the next generation of B-girls and B-boys take the stage, followed by Creative Director, Educator and Percussive Dance Practitioner Ryan K. Johnson of RKJ DANCE.
+Join for an intimate but rousing night in The Glade when musician, entrepreneur, and breakdancing pioneer Rokafella's new piece "Beauty meets Beast" takes the stage, followed by Creative Director, Educator and Percussive Dance Practitioner Ryan K. Johnson of RKJ DANCE.